thedzy/pycharm_templates/README.md

 ### blank_threaded:

 Setup a multithreading python script with:
-Logging, with colour output and log rotation
+- Logging, with colour output and log rotation
-Threaded function
+- Threaded function
+- Progress bar

 ![New Doc](media/blank_multithreaded.png)